awsdocs/amazon-eventbridge-user-guide/doc_source/eb-monitoring.md

 ## Dimensions for EventBridge metrics<a name="eb-metrics-dimensions"></a>

-EventBridge metrics have one *dimension*, or sortable attribute, which is listed below\.
+EventBridge metrics have *dimensions*, or sortable attributes, which are listed below\.

 |  Dimension  |  Description  |